Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

-\begin{proof} By definition, $T_\bbJ$ is bipartite, and by Lemma \ref{lem;group_of_cyl},up to choice of colouring, the stabilizers of black vertex groups are maximal elementary.
-This proves (\ref{it:max-elem-vert-gp}).
-The description of the white vertex groups (\ref{it:white-gps})follows from \cite[Corollary 13.2]{GL_JSJII}, and the rigidity of the of the non-QH white vertex groups is a consequence of the maximality for domination (for the universally compatible trees) of $T_\bbJ$. (\ref{it:univ-compat}) follows from \cite[Corollary 9.5]{GL_JSJII}.
+\begin{proof} By definition, $T_\bbJ$ is the collapsed tree of cylinders from \cite[Theorem 9.18]{2016arXiv160205139G}, thus is bipartite, invariant by automorphisms, and by Lemma \ref{lem;group_of_cyl}, up to choice of colouring, the stabilizers of black vertex groups are maximal elementary.
+This proves (\ref{it:max-elem-vert-gp}) and (\ref{it:auto-invariant}).
+Next, (\ref{it:univ-compat}) follows from \cite[Corollary 9.20]{2016arXiv160205139G}.
+By construction of cylinders, the white vertex groups are non-elementary.
+The rigidity of non-$\QH$ white vertex groups is a consequence of the maximality for domination (for the universally compatible trees) of $T_\bbJ$, thus the groups given by (\ref{it:white-qh}) are the only non-rigid white vertex groups.
+The claim (\ref{it:rigids}) is a consequence that black vertex groups are groups of cylinders for coelementarity.

 By Lemma \ref{lem;comp_ell}, every edge group in $\bbJ$ will remain elliptic after a refinement and, of course, also after a collapse.
-So, by universal compatibility, (\ref{it:ue-edge-gps}) follows. (\ref{it:essential}) is an immedate consequence of requiring the action of $G$ on $T_\bbJ$ to be minimal, and (\ref{it:auto-invariant}) follows by construction (see the abstract of \cite{GL_trees}.) \end{proof}
+So, by universal compatibility, (\ref{it:ue-edge-gps}) follows. (\ref{it:essential}) is an immediate consequence of requiring the action of $G$ on $T_\bbJ$ to be minimal.